dougalstanton/rpg/_reports/trophy-dark-buried-alive.md

 layout: report

 title: "Buried Alive"
-summary: >
+summary: |
-  I ran this from the Trophy preview materials for the Kickstarter.
-  The incursion and rules were both updated slightly for the final print release.

-  First submission for #SHOCtober, Solo Horror October on Reddit and my first attempt playing Trophy solo too.
+  This was my first submission for #SHOCtober, Solo Horror October on Reddit and my first attempt playing Trophy solo too.
 I ended up using a slightly odd dialogue routine, literally playing out both role of GM and player as well as the player-character.
 It sort of works?

+  I ran this from the Trophy preview materials released for the crowdfunding drive.
+The incursion and rules were both updated slightly for the final print release, so if you look at the adventure in the final Trophy Dark book it might differ.
 date: 2020-10-13

 system: trophydark